Presidentty1/nestling-care-log/docs/VOICE_LOGGING.md

 ```

 User can then say:
-> "Hey Siri, log a feeding in Nestling"
+> "Hey Siri, log a feeding in Nuzzle"

 ## Troubleshooting